veloce-js/velocejs/packages/server/README.md

 ```

 This example form setup has two text fields, and multiple files upload field.
-Once it got to the server and processed `bodyParser`:
+Once it got to the server and processed by `bodyParser`:

 ```ts
 // server setup etc